rdeforest/eforth/projects/beer-bus-tour/README.md

 # Classes

-- NamedDescription extends Persisted
-  - has
-    - name
-    - description

-- Location extends NamedDescription

-- Stop extends Location
+- Stop
   - belongsTo
     - TourLegs
   - does
     - getConnectedStops

-- BeerEventDescription extends NamedDescription

-- VehicalEventDescription extends BeerEventDescription
+- VehicalEventDescription
   - has
-    - vehical
+    - Vehical
-    - from
+    - Stop from
-    - to
+    - Stop to
-    - change in requested, scheduled, departed, arrived, re-routed
+    - change from [ requested, scheduled, departed, arrived, re-routed ]

 - ScheduledEvent
   - has